Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Learnt about the different forms of data analysis

+**Thoughts:** SQL queries and Python scripts are tools used in data analysis

 ## Day 48 (13/03/2021) | Data Analysis (contd)

 * Learnt more about the various data analysis processes